matt2ology/math100-applied-linear-algebra/Study Guide with Solutions Exam 1.md

 $v_1,\:v_2,\:\dots ,v_k$; this is the same as determining if $b$ is in Span $\left\{v_1,\:v_2,\:\dots ,\:v_k\right\}$

 ### 5.1.
-Converting an Augmented Matrix and Solving as a Linear ystem
+Converting an Augmented Matrix and Solving as a Linear System

 **Usual process**: determine if
 $x_1\overline{v}_1\:+\:x_2\overline{v}_2\:+\:\dots \:+x_k\overline{v}_k\:=\:b$